ARTIST WRITES No. 2

 On the Left, the Right’s characterization of elites as cultural and educational elites is largely dismissed.
 In one of the early efforts to unpack this component of new-Right rhetoric, Thomas Frank describes right-wing representations of the “liberal elite” as no more than a “repackaging of class” that “falls apart under any sort of systematic scrutiny.”
 He argues that the “culture war” was created by the Right to replace and repress class war.
 The culture war is, of course, itself a class war, but one in which “material interests are suspended in favor of vague cultural grievances” and the real economic basis of social class is subject to “systematic erasure.”19

 However, the success of the right-wing culture war and its identification of elite status and domination with culture and education, rather than wealth and income, may lie in the degree to which it captures the perception and experience of a great many people and is, at least partly, true.
-If so, it is true not only in the sense that it describes an aspect of social reality, but also because it has produced this reality—with significant assistance from the parts of the Left.
+If so, it is true not only in the sense that it describes an aspect of social reality, but also because it has produced this reality—with significant assistance from some on the Left.
 Indeed, much of the US Left itself long ago ceased defining social dominance exclusively by way of economic power.
 Struggles against oppression based on race, gender, and sexual orientation often have focused more on the cultural than the economic aspects of identity-based domination—a tendency bemoaned by others on the Left as making “identity politics” safe for economic elites and pushing the white working-class toward right-wing populism.

 From Class War to Classification War